fmthoker/SEVERE-BENCHMARK/ssl_benchmark/README.md

 └── ...
 ```

-### Training
+### Generic Training template
-For finetuning pretrained models run as following:
+For finetuning any pretrained models run as following:

 ```bash
 # template for training